-$^{^{205}}$ Carbon budgets are frequently defined to refer to CO_2 only.
-Few studies define GHG emission budgets in CO_2 equivalents.
+205 Carbon budgets are frequently defined to refer to CO2 only.
+Few studies define GHG emission budgets in CO2 equivalents.

-ambition levels.
+scientific uncertainties into account, one metric can be translated into another metric reflecting ambition levels.
 Several Integrated Assessment Models have a climate module or are linked to a climate model, such as MAGICC or FAIR (see Section 17.4.11) to translate emissions into climate outcomes such as forcing and global mean temperature change.
-However, the translation of cumulative emissions into temperature increases is not without controversy, with different studies yielding very different results with regard to the allowable carbon budget for very low emission scenarios like 1.5°C temperature limits.
-206 Thus, for models that utilise different climate modules, it may be possible for slightly different carbon budgets to be reported even for a common temperature target - with implications for the required mitigation efforts and related costs.
-In some model intercomparison projects, as done in the ADVANCE database (see Box 16), temperature limits are directly linked with certain 'Carbon Budgets', i.e. defining a limit for the maximum cumulated amount of CO_2^{207} that the atmosphere can still absorb before crossing the threshold of the temperature limit.
-208
+However, the translation of cumulative emissions into temperature increases is not without controversy, with different studies yielding very different results with regard to the allowable carbon budget for very low emission scenarios like 1.5°C temperature limits.206 Thus, for models that utilise different climate modules, it may be possible for slightly different carbon budgets to be reported even for a common temperature target - with implications for the required mitigation efforts and related costs.
+In some model intercomparison projects, as done in the ADVANCE database (see Box 16), temperature limits are directly linked with certain 'Carbon Budgets', i.e. defining a limit for the maximum cumulated amount of CO_2^{207} that the atmosphere can still absorb before crossing the threshold of the temperature limit.208